learn-co-curriculum/hypothesis_testing_seattle-chicago-ds/README.md

 f"We expect the estimate to be off by {rmse: .2f} lbs on average."

 ```

+    'We expect the estimate to be off by  141.34 lbs on average.'

 Remember we gave the formula for standard error before as $\frac{\sigma}{\sqrt{n}}$
 <br> Let's calculate that with our elephant numbers.